c0hen/c0hen.github.io/useful-commands.md

 #### Bash job control

-Ctrl+Z to suspend a job in bash.
+Ctrl+Z to suspend a program in bash.
 Sends SIGTSTP (Keyboard stop).

 Start a job in the background.
 ```sh
 sleep 4500 &